5 Chapter 5 – Launch Windows and Time

 CASE 3: i > L0

 There remains one last case for launch-windows and this is if the inclination is greater than the launch site latitude.
 In this case, there happens to be two launch windows per day.
 In its inertial space, the orbital plane stays fixed.
 This results in two intersections when the rotation of the Earth brings the launch site under said orbital plane.
-Both windows can be seen in the following model.
+Both windows can be seen from two different angles in the following models in Video 3 and Video 4.
 We define both of these by which one is nearest to either the ascending or descending node.
 Remember that the ascending node is where the object in orbit passes from the southern hemisphere to the northern and similarly, the descending node is where the object in orbit passes from the northern hemisphere to the southern.
-In the figure below, we see the first opportunity is the ascending-node opportunity and the second opportunity is the descending-node opportunity.
+In Figure 6 and 7 below, we see the first opportunity is the ascending-node opportunity and the second opportunity is the descending-node opportunity.

 With Case 3 being more complicated than the first two cases, we need to take a look at some 3-dimensional geometry.
 There are three lines that need to be drawn to define the spherical circle we will use.
 The first line is the ground track for the orbit.
 We will speak more of the ground tracks in the next chapter, but right now, it just needs to be thought of as the path of the orbit traced on the Earth.
 The second line is the line of the equator.
 The third line that needs to be drawn is the local longitude of the launch site.
 When these are drawn as seen in the graphics below (Figure 6 and 7), with the yellow dot representing the launch site (using Cape Canaveral in this example), a right spherical triangle appears.
 This special type of triangle is different than a planar triangle as the sum of the angles is greater than 180°.

-Note that with spherical triangles, the three sides of the triangle are measured as angles.
+Note: With spherical triangles, the three sides of the triangle are measured as angles.
 They are measured from the center of the sphere; even though the Earth is not perfectly spherical, it is assumed so for the purposes of this geometry calculation.
-In order to find the variables we are looking for, we need to use the spherical version of the law of cosines (Figure 8) which is stated with the following equations (5 and 6):
+In order to find the variables we are looking for, we need to use the spherical version of the law of cosines (Figure 8), which is stated with the following equations (5 and 6):

 (5)